A1Liu/wearables-blog/_posts/2019-12-12-final-report.md

 In the process I learned a few things:

-1. Conductive thread should be stitched without looping back on itself, to reduce the total resistance that the thread has
+1. Conductive thread should be stitched without looping back on itself, to reduce the total resistance that the thread has.
 2. Undoing mistakes is pretty time consuming, so you have to be careful the first time around.